exoplanet-dev/jaxoplanet/README.md

 ⚡ In the [Tutorials](tutorials) section we've added a few tutorials showcasing some common astronomy problems where `jaxoplanet` might come in handy!

 🖥️ Take a look [here](api) to see a user-friendly API reference for commonly used objects.
-The full API reference is also available
+The full API reference is also available!

 ```